-The Atascadero area (referred to here as the Atascadero Basin) has long been identified as a hydraulically distinct portion of the larger Paso Robles Groundwater Basin because the Rinconada Fault, which forms the boundary between the Atascadero Basin and the Paso Robles Basin, impedes groundwater flow between the two areas.
+The Atascadero Basin has long been recognized as hydraulically distinct from the larger Paso Robles Area Subbasin (hereafter referred to as the Paso Robles Basin) because the Rinconada Fault, which forms the boundary between the Atascadero Basin and the Paso Robles Basin, impedes groundwater flow between the two areas.
 The Atascadero Basin has maintained relatively stable groundwater levels and groundwater in storage, while groundwater levels on the eastern side of the Rinconada Fault, in the Paso Robles Basin, have been declining for years.
-Even with this information, the California Department of Water Resources (DWR) Bulletin 118 has identified the Atascadero Basin as part of the larger Paso Robles Groundwater Basin.
-While this difference was noted in numerous technical studies and by local agencies, there was not an urgent need to formally separate the two basins.
+The California Department of Water Resources (DWR) Bulletin 118 has historically included the Atascadero Basin as part of the larger Paso Robles Basin.
+While the differences between the two basins have been noted in numerous technical studies and by local agencies, there has not been, until now, an urgent need to formally separate the two basins.

 The passage of the Sustainable Groundwater Management Act (SGMA) in 2014 and its emphasis on sustainable groundwater management at the basin level has elevated the importance of groundwater basin boundaries and their impact on future groundwater management activities.
-While groundwater levels in the Atascadero Basin have remained stable over the last 20 years, groundwater levels in the central and west-central parts of the Paso Robles Basin have declined by an average rate of 5 feet per year totaling 100 feet or more of drawdown.
+While groundwater levels in the Atascadero Basin have remained stable over the last 20 years, groundwater levels in the central and west-central parts of the Paso Robles Basin have declined by an average rate of 5 feet per year, totaling 100 feet or more of drawdown.
 Because of this continued groundwater level decline in the Paso Robles Basin, and the lack of a formal separation or distinction between the Paso Robles Basin and the Atascadero Basin, the Atascadero Basin has been identified by DWR to share the same status as the Paso Robles Basin: